Is Soylent Green Becoming Our Reality?

 Red Meat: A Nutrient Powerhouse

-The conversation around red meat typically focuses on what it allegedly does wrong—saturated fat, cholesterol, environmental impact.
-What gets ignored is what it provides that nothing else can.
+The conversation around red meat nutrition benefits typically gets drowned out by talk of saturated fat and cholesterol.
+What gets ignored is what red meat provides that nothing else can.

 Some nutrients are genuinely abundant in red meat compared to other foods.
 Zinc, selenium, and B vitamins appear in high concentrations.
-Grass-fed beef contains meaningful amounts of omega-3 fatty acids and conjugated linoleic acid.
-These matter for immune function, thyroid health, and metabolism.
+Grass-fed beef contains meaningful amounts of omega-3 fatty acids and conjugated linoleic acid—compounds that matter for immune function, thyroid health, and metabolism.

 Vitamin B12 is found only in animal foods.
 Not “primarily” or “mostly”—only.
 Plants contain zero.
 Your body needs B12 to produce neurotransmitters, maintain nerve function, and synthesize DNA.
 Deficiency symptoms read like a psychiatric intake form: depression, memory loss, cognitive dysfunction, fatigue, irritability.